Validation-study: Basic emotions and Action Units detection

 Higher precision and performance ability

-All in all the latest addition in the versions of the FaceReader-family (version 7.1) shows, that the software has made progress over the years and continues to do so.
+All in all this addition in the versions of the FaceReader-family (version 7.1) shows, that the software has made progress over the years and continues to do so.
 The validation study shows higher precision and performance-ability.
 As long as the photo and video quality are high (as stated in the FaceReader handbook), the camera angle is straight, shows the front of the face and the lightning is right, the results will be outstanding.

 The most surprising and also most relevant issues of FaceReader are listed below: